epfl-ada/ada-2024-project-correlationeqcausation/README.md

 <br>
 The CMU dataset contains information about the country of origin of the movie, languages used, etc. We intend to use these in our investigation of RQ2.
 Additionally, personal information about actors such as ethnicity, height and age in the CMU character dataset allow us to examine RQs 3 and 4.
 ### Oscars
 In addition to the CMU Movie Summary Corpus dataset, we will be using a [dataset of Oscar awards](https://www.kaggle.com/datasets/unanimad/the-oscar-award).
 We joined it to the CMU dataset using movie title, release year and actor name as a combined primary key.
-Combining with the CMU dataset resulted in 952 out of 63968 distinct movies who were nominated for oscars and 801 out of 134907 actors.
+Combining with the CMU dataset resulted in 952 out of 63968 distinct movies who were nominated for Oscars and 801 out of 134907 actors.
 ### IMDB
 [Datasets from IMDB](https://datasets.imdbws.com/) named title.basics.tsv.gz and title.ratings.tsv.gz  will also be utilized.
 These describe movies in IMDB with their ratings on the website.
 The movie scores were joined to the movies using movie name and release year as the primary key.
-In combination with the previous datasets 36760 movies had ratings, 939 of which were nominated for oscars.
+In combination with the previous datasets 36760 movies had ratings, 939 of which were nominated for Oscars.
 <br>
 We intend to use ratings from the IMDb dataset to gauge popular opinion for RQ1.